 The audit committee reviews and approves audit and permissible non-audit services performed by Deloitte, as well as the fees charged by Deloitte for such services.
 In accordance with Section 10A(i) of the Securities Exchange Act, before Deloitte is engaged to render audit or non-audit services, the engagement is approved by the audit committee.
-All of the services provided and fees charged by Deloitte in 2018 and 2017 were pre-approved by the audit committee.
+All of the services provided and fees charged by Deloitte in 2019 and 2018 were pre-approved by the audit committee.

 Pre-Approval Policies and Procedures.
 The audit committee has adopted a policy that requires advance approval of all audit, audit-related, tax and other services performed by the independent registered certified public accounting firms.
 The policy provides for pre-approval by the audit committee of specifically defined audit and non-audit services.
 Unless the specific service has been previously pre-approved with respect to that year, the audit committee must approve the permitted service before any independent registered public accounting firm is engaged to perform it.
-The audit committee approved all services provided by Deloitte in 2018.
+The audit committee approved all services provided by Deloitte in 2019 and 2018.

 Audit Fees.
-The aggregate fees billed by Deloitte for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$4,894,015 for 2018 and \$4,371,200 for 2017.
-The Company believes that additional amounts may be billed for audit services rendered in 2018 but no invoice has been submitted for approval to either the Company or the audit committee as of the date of this proxy statement.
+The aggregate fees billed by Deloitte for professional services for the audit of the annual financial statements of the Company and its consolidated subsidiaries, audit of effectiveness of internal control over financial reporting under Sarbanes-Oxley Section 404, audits of subsidiary financial statements, reviews of the financial statements included in the Company's quarterly reports on Form 10-Q, comfort letters, consents and review of documents filed with the SEC were \$4,652,700 for 2019 and \$4,894,015 for 2018.

 Audit-Related Fees.
-The aggregate fees billed by Deloitte for professional services for audit-related fees were \$110,208 for 2017.
-The audit-related fees in 2017 related to assistance with Accounting Standards Codification 606, Revenue from Contracts with Customers, which was effective January 1, 2018.
+There were no aggregate fees billed by Deloitte for professional services for audit-related fees in 2019 and 2018.

 Tax Fees.
-The aggregate fees billed by Deloitte for professional services for tax services were \$35,578 in 2018 and \$82,200 in 2017.
-The services were for federal tax advice.
+The aggregate fees billed by Deloitte for professional services for tax services were \$324,024 in 2019 and \$35,578 in 2018.
+The tax services in both 2019 and 2018 were for federal tax advice related to changes in the U.S. tax law related to the Tax Cuts and Jobs Act of 2017 and, in 2019 only, the tax implications of the adoption of FASB ASC Topic 606, Revenue from Contracts with Customers.

 All Other Fees.
-The aggregate fees billed for other services by Deloitte were \$7,580 in 2018 and 2017, respectively.
+The aggregate fees billed for other services by Deloitte were \$9,475 in 2019 and \$7,580 in 2018.
 The amounts consisted of licensing of accounting research software.